colinaut/action-form/README.md

 * data-get-store - grabs the value from a named localStorage.
 Useful mainly for hidden fields that are grabbing from some prior stored data.
 * data-group - used on fieldsets to check grouped fields to see how many are filled/checked. `data-group="1-3"` means a range from 1 to 3 checkboxes checked or 1-3 inputs filled. `data-group="1"` means minimum of 1 and no max. `data-group="-3"` means no min and max of 1.
 Default is "0-Infinity".
   * If `auto-error` is set then it will automatically add an `<af-error>` element and a hidden `<af-group-count>` element.
 Otherwise you will need to add both yourself for this to work correctly.
+* data-store-load - loads the value from a named localStorage in page load (see below)
+* data-store-watch - loads the value from a named localStorage on page load and updates when the "storage" event fires (see below)

+### data-store-load & data-store-watch

+This is mainly useful for type="hidden" inputs where you need to add things like user ids or other values.

 ## `<af-error>`